alanreynosov/ansible-kubernetes-cluster-raspberry/README.md

 # Ansible Playbook to Setup a Kubernetes Cluster on Raspberry Pi 4

-This playbook will deploy and configure a kubernetes dashboard on a **raspberry pi 4B**, but it could run over any device running **Ubuntu 20.04**
+This playbook will deploy and configure a kubernetes cluster on a **raspberry pi 4B**, but it could work over any device running **Ubuntu 20.04**

 What this playbook will do?